-The McNair Program is honored to count over 100 current and former ETSU faculty members as McNair mentors!
-The centerpiece of the McNair program experience is the relationship that is developed between the intern and their faculty mentor.
-Mentors are being sought on a continual basis and all disciplines are encouraged to apply for a mentorship.
+The McNair Program is honored to count over 120 current and former ETSU, Milligan College, Tusculum College and University of Virginia faculty members as McNair Mentors!
+The centerpiece of the McNair program experience is the relationship that is developed between the intern and their faculty mentor during the academic year internship.

 How Are Mentors Chosen